-The Iowa History Center at Simpson College seeks nominations for the outstanding master's thesis in Iowa history for 2013.
+The Center now seeks nominations for the outstanding master’s thesis in Iowa history for 2019.
 Selection will be based on contribution to the knowledge of Iowa history; originality of the subject matter or methodology; use of sources; and written expression.
-Nominees must have completed their master's degree between July 1, 2012 and June 30, 2013.
+Nominees must have completed their master’s degree between July 1, 2018, and June 30, 2019.

-The winner will be announced in the fall of 2013 and receive a $1,000 cash prize and an award plaque.
-Three copies of the thesis and a brief letter of nomination from the thesis advisor, which includes contact information for the nominee, should be submitted to Bill Friedricks, Director, Iowa History Center, Simpson College, 701 North C Street, Indianola, IA 50125.
-Application deadline is June 30, 2013.
+The winner will be announced in the fall of 2018 and will receive a $1,000 cash prize and an award plaque.
+Three copies of the thesis and a brief letter of nomination from the thesis advisor, which must include contact information for the nominee, should be submitted to Bill Friedricks, Director, Iowa History Center, Simpson College, 701 North C Street, Indianola, IA 50125.
+Application deadline is June 30, 2018.

 For further information, please contact Linda Sinclair, (515) 961-1528 or firstname.lastname@example.org.

 The IHC 2017 Master’s Award winner was Dwain Coleman for his thesis "Still in the Fight: The Struggle for Community in the Upper Midwest for African American Civil War Veterans".
 The thesis was completed at Iowa State University and examines African American Civil War veterans who settled in Newton, Iowa.
 “Dwain’s work sheds light on an understudied and underappreciated aspect of Iowa’s history.
 We are pleased to give this research some of the attention it deserves,” said Daryl Sasser, assistant director of the Center.
 Coleman is currently a Ph.D. student in the history department at the University of Iowa.
 His research explores the creation of post-emancipation African American communities in the Midwest.
 You can read Dwain's thesis here.